Bilal Yalçınkaya

-Bilal Yalcinkaya (Yalçınkaya, born 30 March 2006) is a German footballer who plays as a midfielder for Hamburger SV.
+Bilal Yalçınkaya (born 30 March 2006) is a German footballer who plays as a midfielder for club SC Verl.
 He won the 2023 FIFA U-17 World Cup with Germany.

 Career

-Yalcinkaya joined the youth academy of Hamburger SV at the age of nine, having spent time at FC St. Pauli's setup, and started to train with Hamburg's first team at 16.
+Yalçınkaya joined the youth academy of Hamburger SV at the age of nine, having spent time at FC St. Pauli's setup, and started to train with Hamburg's first team at 16.

 Style of play

-Yalcinkaya is an ambipedal attacking midfielder who can also play as a winger.
+Yalçınkaya is an ambipedal attacking midfielder who can also play as a winger.

 Personal life

-Born in Germany, Yalcinkaya is of Turkish descent and is the son of Emine and Muhammet Yalçınkaya.
+Born in Germany, Yalçınkaya is of Turkish descent and is the son of Emine and Muhammet Yalçınkaya.
 The family is not related to İbrahim Yalçınkaya, who represented Turkey at the 1960 Summer Olympics.